Johnny Blitz: Subsequent career

 After leaving Dead Boys and New York City in 1980, Johny Blitz moved to Toronto with his wife at that time, “B Girl" Lucasta Ross.
 He joined up with singer/guitarist/songwriter Leo DeLyon (né Leonard Nieberg) and bassist Tommy "Gun" Keating from power punk trio The Blitz (unrelated to Johnny's stage name).
 Blitz and DeLyon later formed a band called Slaughterhouse with Mark Crosley on bass.
 The band played Toronto's top clubs and concert venues with a large fan following that guaranteed a packed audience at every gig.
 Slaughterhouse and Cheetah Chrome's band, Cheetah Chrome and Skells, headlined on Saturday, August 6, 1983 at New York City's CBGB.
 Dead Boys bassist Jeff Magnum came to the show to see his old bandmates.
 Later that night, Magnum joined Chrome and Blitz on-stage to play some Dead Boys songs for the show's encore.

 After Blitz and Lucasta Ross split, he remarried and fathered three boys.
 Blitz and DeLyon went on to form The Tribe with keyboard player Polly Gruen and bassist Tommy "Gun" Keating.
 Together, The Tribe recorded originals that were a little more mainstream.
-After taking a few years off to focus on family, Blitz, DeLyon, and Keating regrouped back to their power punk three-piece hardcore roots to form Raw Dog.
-Over their twenty-five years together as band mates, the group co-wrote and arranged all original material.
+After taking a few years off to focus on family, Blitz, DeLyon, and Keating regrouped back to their power punk three-piece hardcore roots to form Raw Dog. group co-wrote and arranged all original material.
 They recorded a number of unreleased songs at Comfort Sound and Metalworks studios.
 These songs included "In From the Cold", "I Like Girls", "Television Religion", "Call of the Wild", "Anxiety", "Kill 'Em All", and many more.

 Blitz returned to Cleveland for the Dead Boys reunion gig in 2004 at Cleveland's Beachland Ballroom.
 The reunion included a question-and-answer session at the Rock and Roll Hall of Fame and Museum.
 The reunited Dead Boys also performed at CBGB in 2005.
 Blitz and DeLyon went their separate ways in 2007.
-Between 2007 and 2011, Blitz continued as a drummer in a number of rock outfits including The Highschool Hookers (2007-2008).
+Between 2007 and 2012, Blitz continued as a drummer in a number of rock outfits including The Highschool Hookers (2007-2008) and Smash the Hammer (2012).

 In September 2017, Blitz and Chrome reunited the Dead Boys with a new lineup for a 40th anniversary tour along with a new album, Still Snotty: Young, Loud and Snotty at 40, a re-recording of their debut album.
-The new lineup includes vocalist Jake Hout, guitarist Jason "Ginchy" Kottwitz and bassist Ricky Rat, alongside Chrome and Blitz.
+The new lineup included vocalist Jake Hout, guitarist Jason "Ginchy" Kottwitz and bassist Ricky Rat, alongside Chrome and Blitz.